 Rain Sticks.
 When you rotate these tubes, you’ll hear the rice and beans falling down through them – it sounds a bit like rain.

-Take a paper towel tube (you can use a toilet paper tube instead, but the rain effect is not as good).
+Take a paper towel tube (you can use a toilet paper tube instead, but the rain effect is not as good when the beans don’t have as far to fall).
 Cover one end with waxed paper, and rubber band it or tape it in place.
 Take a few strips of aluminum foil and crumple them lightly and place them inside the tube.
+(It may work to roll a spiral of foil around a dowel – the screw shape works well.)
 The goal of the foil is to slow down the falling beans.
 But don’t pack the tube too tightly with foil, or the beans won’t be able to pass through.
+(If you happen to have chicken wire, it can work well too, but be careful of all the poky ends.)
 Add a spoonful of dried beans and a spoonful of raw rice.
 Cover the other end with waxed paper.
 Decorate as desired.

 Rain Clouds in a Jar and Shaving Cream Paper Marbling.
 This is an art process that leads to an art project… First, fill a container with water.
 Then spray on a thin layer of shaving cream.
 Then use a pipette to drip liquid watercolors (or use food coloring) onto the shaving cream.
 It gradually trickles down through the shaving cream, then disperses out the bottom of the shaving cream “cloud” and into the water, looking like colorful rain falling from the clouds.
 (Learn more about the science ideas you can share at Steve Spangler.)
 When you’re done with this activity, you can do shaving cream paper marbling.
 Drop on more color, if desired, then swirl the shaving cream with a toothpick to make beautiful patterns.
 Take a piece of paper.
 Lay it carefully on top of the shaving cream, then press it FIRMLY into the shaving cream (but don’t press so hard you spill the water!)
 Then peel the paper off, and scrape all the shaving cream off the paper.
 Beautiful marbled patterns will be left behind.